YerinAlexey/vkui-navigation/README.md

 ```

 ## Navigation between Views
 VKUI supports second type of navigation - between `View`s.
-To achieve this, you need to wrap your `View`s in `Root` component:
+First of, you need to wrap your `View`s in `Root` component:
 ```js
 import React from "react";
 import { Root, View /* ... */ } from "vkui-navigation";